Versarien (LON:VRS) Trading Up 25% – What’s Next?

 Versarien (LON:VRS – Get Free Report) last issued its quarterly earnings data on Monday, June 30th.
-The company reported GBX (0.03) ($0.00) earnings per share (EPS) for the quarter.
+The company reported GBX (0.03) ($0.00) EPS for the quarter.
 Versarien had a negative return on equity of 216.70% and a negative net margin of 225.06%.
-Analysts expect that Versarien plc will post -332.0000161 earnings per share for the current year.
+On average, sell-side analysts forecast that Versarien plc will post -332.0000161 earnings per share for the current year.

 Versarien plc provides engineering solutions for various industry sectors in the United Kingdom, rest of Europe, North America, and internationally.
 The company operates in two segments, Technology Business and Mature Business.
 It offers Nanene, a few-layer graphene; Polygrene, a graphene enhanced polymer; Hexotene, a few-layer hexagonal boron nitride nano-platelet powder; and graphene-based nanomaterials for energy storage devices, as well as a range of electrically conductive graphene inks for various printing processes, substrates, and applications under the Graphinks name.